Neural Importance Resampling: A Practical Sampling Strategy for Neural Quantum States: Neural importance resampling

 \subsection{Related work}

 Recent work across machine learning and computational science communities has shown that importance resampling becomes practical in high‑dimensional spaces once the proposal distribution is learned by a neural network.
 Neural Adaptive Sequential Monte Carlo introduced gradient‑based adaptation of recurrent proposal networks, minimizing the forward-KLD to the target and repeatedly resampling particles to maintain diversity \cite{Gu_NASMC_2015}.
 Building on this idea, Auto‑Encoding SMC integrates proposal learning with variational inference, treating resampling weights as part of an evidence lower bound that is optimized jointly with generative and proposal networks \cite{Le_AESMC_2018}.
 In computer graphics, Neural Importance Sampling employs normalizing flows to learn globally coherent proposals that drastically reduce Monte Carlo variance when integrating high‑dimensional light‑transport integrands \cite{Mueller_NIS_2019}.
 Flow-based proposals have also been used for event generators in particle physics, where exhaustive neural importance sampling yields unbiased estimates with competitive efficiency \cite{PinaOtey_ENIS_2020}.

+At the same time, generative neural samplers have been applied in statistical physics.
+For instance, \cite{neural_samplers_for_classical_Ising} propose a framework for asymptotically unbiased estimation of observables (including partition-function-dependent ones) using generative neural samplers.
+Autoregressive neural networks have also been used as adaptive proposals in MCMC for spin-glass models, yielding improved efficiency \cite{neural_proposal_mcmc_spin_glasses}.
+More broadly, adaptive MCMC methods augmented with normalizing-flow transitions have been shown to learn nonlocal proposal kernels and accelerate sampling in high-dimensional spaces \cite{normalizing_flow_mcmc_continuous}.
+Recent work further explores this interface between flow-based proposals and energy-based modeling: adaptive flow samplers have been coupled with energy-based models to maintain balanced learning dynamics between data-driven and model-driven components \cite{grenioux2023balanced}, while systematic benchmarks in statistical-physics settings have clarified when machine-learning-assisted Monte Carlo methods truly outperform conventional algorithms \cite{ml_assisted_mc_statphys_2025}.

 Collectively, these studies demonstrate that neural proposal models trained with KL‑based objectives can achieve substantial overlap with the target distribution required by importance resampling, motivating our adoption of a dedicated sampling neural network in the NIR algorithm.